Sessional and Part‑time Instructor Award for Excellence in Teaching

 - evidence of sustained commitment to excellence in teaching and learning over a number of years

-- incorporation of innovative and evidence-based teaching and learning approaches where possible and appropriate
+- incorporation of innovative, inclusive, and evidence-based teaching and learning approaches where possible and appropriate

 - effective and appropriate use of technology for online, blended, and face-to-face contexts